ArunKrChannappa/Operation-Instruction-Manual/General Instructions.md

 **CAUTION!**

    -	Never violate light screen while test is in progress.
    -	To abort test in progress, press ABORT button.
    -	Wait for test completion before removing part from tooling.
    -	DISCARD REJECTED PARTS!!

 **Aborting a test in progress**

    -	Press ABORT button.
    -	Wait for actuator to move to Home position.
    -	Acknowledge operation by pressing Go button (or flicker switch).
    -	Remove part and correct problem that caused Abort.
    -	Re-insert part.
    -	Press Go (or flicker switch).

 ### 9.1.4.
 Exporting Data

    -	Test loop will appear after each test respectively.
 To export the loop from the file, refer Shox QC, Loop, Assign (Shox Loop section) application.

     Note: Refer to the Shox QC, Loop, Assign application manual (Machine & maintenance manual) for more details on application

 **Note: If no other test is being conducted, it is recommended to Turn OFF/Shut down the following devices**

-  a.
-HPS
+   1. HPS
-  b.
-Shox QC, Loop, Assign test applications
+   2. Shox QC, Loop, Assign test applications
-  c.
-MTL32 basic software
+   3. MTL32 basic software
-  d.
-Controller
+   4. Controller
-  e.
-Computer
+   5. Computer
-  f.
-UPS
+   6. UPS
-  g.
-UPS input
+   7. UPS input
-  h.
-Mains
+   8. Mains